Ekter/fishe/Reports/Reports_Nino_Mulac/Report_12_13.md

 See [the spreadsheet here](/Models/ressort.ods)

-We don't have the same equation, since my program gets the distance between two fixed points of the modules, and not the spring's lenght, but I just have to add a constant to correct it.
+We don't have the same equation, since my program gets the distance between two fixed points of the modules, and not the spring's length, but I just have to add a constant to correct it.

 Here is what I finally get :
 ![chart](images_and_videos_for_reports/chart.png)